lkesteloot/interactive_rename/README.md

 # Limitations and bugs

+* The script treats directories as files.
+They should be ignored.
 * The script only works on files in the current directory.
 * You can't limit the files that are listed with a glob pattern.
 * Special shell characters (other than spaces) aren't escaped properly.